hanane-issa/python-crash-course/module1/module_1e_notebook-execution.md

 :align: center
 ```

+1. Live Code
+  - Easiest option — no setup needed.
+  - Just click the “Live Code” button at the top of each exercice notebook page in this book.
+  - This allows you to execute the code cells directly in the jupyter book.

+2. Run in Google Colab

+  - Just click the “Open in Colab” button at the top of each exercice notebook page in this book.

+  - It runs in your browser and saves changes to your Google Drive (if you sign in).

+  - Make sure the required packages are imported.

-2. Run on Binder
+3. Run on Binder

   - Great if you want a full coding environment in your browser.

   - Just click the “Open in Binder” button at the top of each exercice notebook page in this book.

   - Binder launches a temporary Jupyter environment.

   - No installation required, but it takes a minute to load.

-3. Download and Run Locally
+4. Download and Run Locally

   - Best for learning how to run Python on your own machine.

   - Download the notebook (.ipynb) from GitHub.

-- Open it using your preferred code editor/IDE, e.g. VSCode.
+  - Open it using your preferred code editor/IDE.